SKU rationalization in the fashion business

 Data Quality

 The success of SKU rationalization heavily depends on the quality of data.
 Inaccurate or incomplete data can lead to poor decision-making.
 Fashion companies need to invest in data management systems and ensure that they have accurate and up-to-date information on all SKUs.
+Tracking variations in style, such as different colors and sizes, is essential for maintaining accurate inventory records.

 Balancing Variety and Efficiency